-The original recipe called for 3 eggs; I found this made the batter too eggy and loose, so reduced the number.
+- The original recipe called for 3 eggs; if this makes the batter too eggy and loose, reduce the number.
 If you have a very large head of cauliflower, you may find another egg useful for binding the batter, but will probably need to add additional flour as well.

-If you're feeling intimidated by frying, don't fret.
+- If you're feeling intimidated by frying, don't fret.
 These latke making tips will have you turning out pancakes like a pro.
-And if you don't feel like standing over a skillet, never fear -- I've included instructions below for no-fuss oven frying.
+And if you don't feel like standing over a skillet, never fear -- included below are instructions for no-fuss oven frying.

 Updated by Miri Rotkovitz

-- 1 large head fresh cauliflower, washed and cut into florets
+- 1 large head cauliflower (fresh, washed, and cut into florets)

 - 1 teaspoon sea or kosher salt